erymuzuan/rx/source/tools/deployment.agent/HelpText.md

 Usage :
 deployment.agent <path-to-entity-definition-source>|/e:<entity-definition-name>|/e:entity-definition-id>|/nes

+## Skipping elasticsearch
+`/nes`
-/nes No elasticsearch migration, specify this switch when you want to skip Elasticsearch
+ No elasticsearch migration, specify this switch when you want to skip Elasticsearch

-For EntityDefinition with Treat data as source:
+##  EntityDefinition with Treat data as source:
 /truncate   will truncate the existing table if exist, and load the data from source files the default option is to migrate the existing data and append any new source from your source files

+## Cleaning
 Removing queue for Elasticsearch mapping and SQL table Exisiting RX Developer implementation comes with a subscriber which automatically rebuild SQL table and a subscriber to build Elasticsearch mapping every time an EntityDefinition is ""Publish"".
 This auto rebuild might not be necessary if there's